aseroff/check/README.md

 # v 1.0

 1. fb/tw
+1. better search bar
+1. game import better
 1. branding: splash & emails
-1. more data on pages
+1. more data on game pages
+1. ad on ocho to check in
+1. project on andy.seroff.co

 # v 1.1